-She wrote: “I’m always inspired when I go to Derby.
+“I’m always inspired when I go to Derby.
 It’s a city that exudes creativity, resilience and innovation.

 “The people I’ve met are always passionate and skilled, with a modest pride in their town and work, and an acute understanding and appreciation of the history that brought them here today.

 “What’s most interesting is how Derby’s past can be traced throughout its streets.
 Hundreds of years old, red brick houses are juxtaposed with modern architectural constructions – see the University of Derby’s striking copper-and-glass building at 1 Friar Gate Square, next door to a couple of 18th-century houses on the corner of Ford Street and Friar Gate..

 Lottie gave a breakdown of a weekend in Derby.
 Have a read of her article.